Back to Reference

 What does CSAT stand for?

-CSAT stands for Customer Satisfaction Score, a metric used to measure customer satisfaction with a product or service.
+CSAT stands for Customer Satisfaction Score, a metric that measures customer satisfaction with specific products, services, or interactions.

 What is 80% CSAT score?